scalatra/scalatra-website/guides/async/akka.md

 Scalatra's Akka support provides a mechanism for adding [Akka][akka] futures to your routes.
 Akka support is only available in Scalatra 2.1 and up.

-The generic case looks like this:
+The generic case looks like this (but it won't compile):

 ```scala
 import _root_.akka.dispatch._